cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 3. The resulting neoantigens can be highly immunogenic and may induce an antitumor adaptive immune response as the immune system will see them as 'nonself' (Gubin et al., 2015)

-4. Neoantigens can be generalized into mutation-dependent and mutation-independent neoantigens (**Figure 1**)that could be produced through various molecular mechanisms at different levels of regulation (genetic, transcriptional, translational, post-translational).
+4. Neoantigens can be generalized into mutation-dependent and mutation-independent neoantigens (**Figure 1**) that could be produced through various molecular mechanisms at different levels of regulation (genetic, transcriptional, translational, post-translational).

 ![Figure 1: Categories of neoantigens (adapted from Katsikis et al., 2023)](assets/katsikis.png)
+<em>Figure 1: Categories of neoantigens (adapted from Katsikis et al., 2023)</em>

 5. Cancer neoantigens have canonically been studied in the context of SNVs in the protein-coding exome, but noncanonical neoantigens from genetic alterations that produce fusion genes and transcriptional aberrations that dysregulate normal alternative splicing events (ASE) remain largely unexplored (Capietto et al., 2022)